Berkeley DB

-Berkeley DB (BDB) is an unmaintained embedded database software library for key/value data, historically significant in open source software.
+Berkeley DB (BDB) is an embedded database software library for key/value data, historically significant in open-source software.
 Berkeley DB is written in C with API bindings for many other programming languages.
-BDB stores arbitrary key/data pairs as byte arrays, and supports multiple data items for a single key.
+BDB stores arbitrary key/data pairs as byte arrays and supports multiple data items for a single key.
 Berkeley DB is not a relational database, although it has database features including database transactions, multiversion concurrency control and write-ahead logging.
-BDB runs on a wide variety of operating systems including most Unix-like and Windows systems, and real-time operating systems.
+BDB runs on a wide variety of operating systems, including most Unix-like and Windows systems, and real-time operating systems.

 BDB was commercially supported and developed by Sleepycat Software from 1996 to 2006.
 Sleepycat Software was acquired by Oracle Corporation in February 2006, who continued to develop and sell the C Berkeley DB library.
-In 2013 Oracle re-licensed BDB under the AGPL license. and released new versions until May 2020.
-Bloomberg LP continues to develop a fork of the 2013 version of BDB within their Comdb2 database, under the original Sleepycat permissive license.
+In 2013 Oracle re-licensed BDB under the AGPL license and released new versions until May 2020.
+Bloomberg L.P. continues to develop a fork of the 2013 version of BDB within their Comdb2 database, under the original Sleepycat permissive license.

 Origin

 Berkeley DB originated at the University of California, Berkeley as part of BSD, Berkeley's version of the Unix operating system.
 After 4.3BSD (1986), the BSD developers attempted to remove or replace all code originating in the original AT&T Unix from which BSD was derived.
 In doing so, they needed to rewrite the Unix database package.
 Seltzer and Yigit created a new database, unencumbered by any AT&T patents: an on-disk hash table that outperformed the existing dbm libraries.
 Berkeley DB itself was first released in 1991 and later included with 4.4BSD.
 In 1996 Netscape requested that the authors of Berkeley DB improve and extend the library, then at version 1.86, to suit Netscape's requirements for an LDAP server and for use in the Netscape browser.
 That request led to the creation of Sleepycat Software.
 This company was acquired by Oracle Corporation in February 2006.

-Since its initial release, Berkeley DB has gone through various versions.
-Each major release cycle has introduced a single new major feature generally layering on top of the earlier features to add functionality to the product.
-The 1.x releases focused on managing key/value data storage and are referred to as "Data Store" (DS).
+Berkeley DB 1.x releases focused on managing key/value data storage and are referred to as "Data Store" (DS).
 The 2.x releases added a locking system enabling concurrent access to data.
 This is what is known as "Concurrent Data Store" (CDS).
 The 3.x releases added a logging system for transactions and recovery, called "Transactional Data Store" (TDS).
 The 4.x releases added the ability to replicate log records and create a distributed highly available single-master multi-replica database.
 This is called the "High Availability" (HA) feature set.
 Berkeley DB's evolution has sometimes led to minor API changes or log format changes, but very rarely have database formats changed.
 Berkeley DB HA supports online upgrades from one version to the next by maintaining the ability to read and apply the prior release's log records.